arup-group/arc-components/README.md

 <details>
 <summary>CSS Imports</summary>

-Bunderlers that support CSS imports allow you to import CSS files directly into your application's entry point.
+Bundlers that support CSS imports allow you to import CSS files directly into your application's entry point.
 This is the recommended approach as it allows the bundler to optimize the CSS and remove any unused styles:

 ```diff
 + import '@arc-web/components/themes/index.css';